 The first and primary goal of someone arrested on a criminal charge is to get out of jail.
-Under the Tennessee Constitution, anyone charged with a criminal offense, except in capitol offenses where the death penalty can be imposed, is entitled to have a bail bond set.
+Under the Tennessee Constitution, anyone charged with a criminal offense, except in capital offenses where the death penalty can be imposed, is entitled to have a bail bond set.
 One must post a bail bond to get out of jail.
-Years ago, a proposal was made by the Nashville, Davidson County District Attorney's office to set up a road block to getting out of jail using a bail bond.
+Years ago, a proposal was made by the Nashville, Davidson County District Attorney's office to set up a roadblock to getting out of jail using a bail bond.
 Tennessee Code Annotated 39-17-715 was enacted to give the Courts power to conduct hearings to determine the actual source of the funds used to make a bail bond.
 Called source hearings, they initially targeted those charged with drug crimes.
 The theory was to preclude getting out of jail using the proceeds from illegal drug sales.
 The Courts adopted the proposal which was later applied to all criminal cases.

-All bail bonds in the amount $75,000 or more require a source hearing.
+All bail bonds in the amount of $75,000 or more require a source hearing.
 A source hearing is simply a forum to prove to the court or district attorney where the money will come from to pay for the bond.
 Here is the procedure:

 - A written motion setting out the details of who, what, when and how the bail bond is going to be paid is filed by a criminal defense attorney.

 - The criminal defense attorney may also approach the assistant district attorney with the details, but a written motion is stronger and more effective.